• Brain atlas sensitivity

 == Required ==

 *cfg.nphoton: the total number of photons to be simulated (integer) maximum supported value is 2^63-1 *cfg.vol: a 3D array specifying the media index in the domain. can be uint8, uint16, uint32, single or double arrays.
-2D simulations are supported if cfg.vol has a singleton dimension (in x or y); srcpos/srcdir must belong to the 2D plane in such case. for 2D simulations, Example: demo_mcxlab_2d.m mcxlab also accepts 4D arrays to define continuously varying media.
-The following formats are accepted 1 x Nx x Ny x Nz float32 array: mua values for each voxel (must use permute to make 1st dimension singleton) 2 x Nx x Ny x Nz float32 array: mua/mus values for each voxel (g/n use prop(2,:)) 4 x Nx x Ny x Nz uint8 array: mua/mus/g/n gray-scale (0-255) interpolating between prop(2,:) and prop(3,:) 2 x Nx x Ny x Nz uint16 array: mua/mus gray-scale (0-65535) interpolating between prop(2,:) and prop(3,:) Example: demo_continuous_mua_mus.m.
+2D simulations are supported if cfg.vol has a singleton dimension (in x or y); srcpos/srcdir must belong to the 2D plane in such cases. for 2D simulations, Example: demo_mcxlab_2d.m mcxlab also accepts 4D arrays to define continuously varying media.
+The following formats are accepted: 1 x Nx x Ny x Nz float32 array: mua values for each voxel (must use permute to make 1st dimension singleton) 2 x Nx x Ny x Nz float32 array: mua/mus values for each voxel (g/n use prop(2,:)) 4 x Nx x Ny x Nz uint8 array: mua/mus/g/n gray-scale (0-255) interpolating between prop(2,:) and prop(3,:) 2 x Nx x Ny x Nz uint16 array: mua/mus gray-scale (0-65535) interpolating between prop(2,:) and prop(3,:) Example: demo_continuous_mua_mus.m.
 If voxel-based media are used, partial-path/momentum outputs are disabled *cfg.prop: an N by 4 array, each row specifies [mua, mus, g, n] in order. the first row corresponds to medium type 0 (background) which is typically [0 0 1 1].
 The second row is type 1, and so on.
-The background medium (type 0) has special meanings: a photon terminates when moving from a non-zero to zero voxel. *cfg.tstart: starting time of the simulation (in seconds) *cfg.tstep: time-gate width of the simulation (in seconds) *cfg.tend: ending time of the simulation (in second) *cfg.srcpos: a 1 by 3 vector, the position of the source in grid unit *cfg.srcdir: a 1 by 3 vector, specifying the incident vector; if srcdir contains a 4th element, it specifies the focal length of the source (only valid for focuable src, such as planar, disk, fourier, gaussian, pattern, slit, etc); if the focal length is nan, all photons will be launched isotropically regardless of the srcdir direction.
+The background medium (type 0) has special meanings: a photon terminates when moving from a non-zero to zero voxel. *cfg.tstart: starting time of the simulation (in seconds) *cfg.tstep: time-gate width of the simulation (in seconds) *cfg.tend: ending time of the simulation (in seconds) *cfg.srcpos: a 1 by 3 vector, the position of the source in grid units *cfg.srcdir: a 1 by 3 vector, specifying the incident vector; if srcdir contains a 4th element, it specifies the focal length of the source (only valid for focusable src, such as planar, disk, fourier, gaussian, pattern, slit, etc); if the focal length is nan, all photons will be launched isotropically regardless of the srcdir direction.

 == MC simulation settings ==